 The researchers concluded that adding CoQ10 was an effective and safe option that could also be considered before other fertility treatments such as gonadotrophin therapy or laparoscopic ovarian drilling.

 Each sperm consists of a head (containing genetic material), a mid piece packed full of mitochondria, and a tail that propels it forwards.
 Sperm are produced at the extraordinary rate of 1,500 per second in each male testicle, and take around 74 days to fully develop, and a further 26 days to mature; that’s a total of around 100 days to make a sperm, during which they are highly vulnerable to free radical damage.

 A healthy sperm swims at a rate of around 3 mm per hour, and every 800 lashes of its tail moves it forwards by one centimetre.
 Although this may seem slow, sperm reach a descending egg within 30 to 60 minutes after ejaculation into the female tract, as they are helped along by eddy currents generated within the female Fallopian tubes.
 Sperm tail movements are vital for a sperm to approach the egg and burrow through its shell.
 The energy for the whip-like movements of the sperm tail is generated within its mitochondria, of which a healthy sperm has around 75.

-Ubiquinol is usually taken at a dose of 100mg to 300mg per day.
+Ubiquinone coenzyme Q10 is usually taken in doses of 200mg to 300mg.
 Higher doses of 600mg per day have been used in clinical trials, but it’s best to only take these higher doses under the supervision of a medical nutritionist.